 Pub Quiz Fact: The Kinto is designed to be larger than typical teapots to allow the tea to move more freely.
 In other words, it’s the easiest way to get a proper good brew.

 Ercol Originals Coffee Table

 You may be surprised to learn that Ercol, the furniture maker that’s been a household name in Britain for over half a century, was founded by Lucian Ercolani – an Italian who immigrated to London during the late 19th century.
 His claim to fame came during WWII, developing industrial design style furniture that used fewer resources than the dark, ornate pieces of the pre-war period.
 Today Ercol’s coffee table has the same tapered beech legs as the traditional wartime pieces did but, in a modern upgrade, is made from sustainable hardwood.
-From its founding in Shoreditch to its mainstay place in homes today, Ercolani’s legacy – bringing great design to ordinary people – has remained steadfast.
+From its founding in Shoreditch to its mainstay place on carpets across the globe today, Ercolani’s legacy – bringing great design to ordinary people – has remained steadfast.

 Pub Quiz Fact: In addition to selling its original coffee table, more recently Ercol has collaborated with designers such as Margaret Howell to update the design for a new generation.

 Falcon Bake Set